 CLIVEN BUNDY HAS A GUN… OHIO HAS THE COURT OF CLAIMS

 You may remember that famed anti-government rancher Cliven Bundy had a similar problem – government functionaries trespassing on his land just because he was letting his cattle trespass on government land.
-His approach was much more direct, employing caliber 5.56 and ending up with two criminal trials in two different federal courtrooms (and two “not guilty” verdicts, we hasten to add).
+His approach was much more direct, employing caliber .223 (essentially 5.56 mm, although there are differences between the cartridges and loadings we won’t get into here) and ending up with two criminal trials in two different federal courtrooms (and two “not guilty” verdicts, we hasten to add).
 Clive’s approach was every bit as effective as that of our home county protesters… which is to say “not very.”

 Our ad hoc coalition of pipeline opponents lost, of course.
 They, like many landowners, were unhappily surprised to learn that state laws – written by state legislators, after all – permit state employees, agents, and even employees and agents of public utilities to come onto private land at any time to conduct surveys for public works projects.

 That’s what happens when you get in the way of progress.
 You get both disappointment and a pipeline through your side yard.
 But sometimes, some landowners can bite back.

 Ron and Maggie bit back, maybe not hard, perhaps just nipped back a little, when the Ohio Dept. of Transportation sent some local yokels onto their land to remove three trees believed to be in a highway right-of-way.
 But no one checked the R-O-W to be certain, and half of the three trees – yes, your math is right, 1.5 of the 3 trees – were not ODOT’s to cut.
 What’s more, the county boys seemed to have run bulldozer races through Ron’s and Maggie’s protected wetlands, laying waste to a fragile ecosystem, harming the habitat of the woolly salamander (or something like that), and pissing off the landowners.